-Academy announces 15 feature films that will compete in the category
+Oscars: Academy announces 15 films advancing in Best Documentary

 She might have been snubbed for her directorial work on 2014’s Selma, but Ava DuVernay could find herself with an Academy Award nomination in January, as the acclaimed filmmaker’s latest project, 13th, is among 15 films advancing in the Best Documentary Oscar race.